Operating dates: Mid-June through mid-September

 The interior walls of the cabin are knotty pine boards finished with a beautiful shine and luster.
 Each room has doors leading to the outside.

 The Kirby Camp is rented on a weekly basis to alumni, faculty and staff of the college.
 The camp is available from mid-June through mid-September.
-If you are interested in staying at the Kirby Camp, contact the Center for Environmental and Outdoor Education at (607) 753-5488.
+If you are interested in staying at Kirby Camp, contact the W.H.
+Parks Family Environmental and Outdoor Education Center at 607-753-5488.